Essays that challenge assumptions, interrogate patterns, and make a case for living more deliberately.

 Money is power.
 When I was younger and didn't have any, it was all that I desired.
 I knew that it would allow me to do things in life that I hadn't been able to do previously, things as simple as going out for a movie date with my girlfriend.
 However, as time passed, the level of financial burden it took to engage not only in small trivial pursuits, like going to the movies, but also the more expensive necessities of life, like purchasing a vehicle, became more apparent.

 At first, this was simple to grasp.
-Dates costed money, that I didn't have, so I became a cashier at my local McDonalds, and started making enough money to pay for movie tickets and popcorn.
+Dates cost money, money that I didn't have, so I became a cashier at my local McDonalds, and started making enough money to pay for movie tickets and popcorn.
 However, it didn't take long for things to get complicated.
 The following year the college application process had started, and when I saw the price tag of admission I almost fainted.
 My mom was a mother of four, with limited financial support from her various baby daddies, so I knew I wasn't going to be able to rely on her for help with my college tuition.

 After graduation, I accepted an engineering position and slowly improved my financial situation.
 I paid off my unsubsidized loan and then focused on saving as much money as I could.
 It took me a year or so after graduation to finally get my own apartment, but once I did, my life continued to improve.
 My income was covering rent, car payment, insurance, food, gym membership, and so on.
 I no longer relied on someone financially, and the freedom that provided was intoxicating.